 Selected by the Philadelphia Eagles in the second round (49th overall) of the 2008 NFL Draft...
 Designated Eagles’ franchise player on March 1, 2012...
 Re-signed with the Eagles on March 14, 2012...
 Released by the Eagles on March 28, 2014...
 Signed with the Washington Redskins on April 2, 2014.

-Driven competitor who is one of the league’s most explosive playmakers...
-Three-time Pro Bowler in 2009, 2010 and 2013 and became the first player in NFL history to earn a Pro Bowl berth at two positions in 2009...
+One of the league’s most explosive playmakers...
+Three-time Pro Bowler in 2009, 2010 and 2013 who became the first player in NFL history to earn a Pro Bowl berth at two positions in 2009...
 In his first season in Washington in 2014, averaged 20.9 yards per reception on 56 catches, becoming the first member of the Redskins to finish a season as the NFL leader in yards per reception since Henry Ellard in 1996...
 Joined the Redskins as a free agent in the 2014 offseason after having previously appeared in 87 regular season games with 86 starts...
 In his first six seasons with Philadephia, amassed 356 receptions for 6,117 yards (17.2 avg.) with 32 receiving touchdowns and 57 rushing attempts for 373 yards (6.5 avg.) and three rushing touchdowns.
 Also returned 131 punts for 1,294 yards (9.9 avg.) with four touchdowns and added 29 yards on four kick returns in that span...
 Became one of only two players in NFL history to have recorded a rushing touchdown, receiving touchdown and punt return touchdown in each of his first three seasons, joining Dick Todd, who accomplished the feat with the Redskins from 1939-41.

 Played in 15 games with 13 starts, leading the Redskins with 1,169 receiving yards on 56 receptions and a team-high six receiving touchdowns...
 Led NFL with 20.9 yards per catch, becoming the fourth player in team history to accomplish the feat (Henry Ellard in 1996, Jim Podoley in 1957 and Hugh Taylor in 1950)...
 Posted the ninth season in team history with at least 20.0 yards per reception, joining Hugh Taylor (1950, 1952, 1953), Charlie Brown (1982), Bill Anderson (1959), Bobby Mitchell (1963), Jim Podoley (1957) and Clint Didier (1986)...
 Became the fifth member of the Redskins to post 1,000 receiving yards in his first season in Washington (Bobby Mitchell in 1962, Henry Ellard in 1994, Laveranues Coles in 2003 and Santana Moss in 2005)..
 Became the first player in team history to post 1,100 receiving yards on fewer than 60 receptions and was the first NFL player to accomplish the feat since Vincent Jackson in 2011...
 Started in his Redskins debut at HOU (9/7), catching eight passes for 62 yards (7.8 avg.)...
 Started and caught one pass for 19 yards vs. JAX (9/14) before exiting with an injury...
 Started in his return to PHI (9/21) and posted a then-season-high 117 receiving yards on four receptions including an 81-yard bomb for a touchdown.
 The 100-yard receiving game was the 21st of his career and his first with the Redskins.
 Combined with Pierre Garçon to become the first two Redskins receivers to accumulate 100 receiving yards in the same game for the first time since Laveranues Coles (180) and Rod Gardner (118) accomplished the feat at Atlanta on Sept.
 13, 2003...
 Caught one pass for nine yards vs. NYG (9/25)...
 Posted a season-high 157 receiving yards on five receptions with a 60-yard touchdown vs. SEA (10/6)...
 Started and caught three passes for 115 yards including a 64-yard touchdown at ARI (10/12).
 Was his 20th career total touchdown of 50 yards or more, passing teammate Santana Moss for sole possession of the 10th-most total touchdowns of 50-plus yards in the NFL since the 1970 merger, joining Jerry Rice, Randy Moss, Terrell Owens, Steve Smith, Joey Galloway, Ken Burrough, Devin Hester, Mel Gray and Stanley Morgan as the only players to score 20 total touchdowns of 50 yards or more since the merger.
 Became the first member of the Redskins to record three 50-plus-yard total touchdowns in a season since Santana Moss in 2008...
 Started vs. TEN (10/19), catching three passes for 49 yards (16.3 avg.) and drawing a fourth quarter pass interference call to set up Kai Forbath’s gamewinning 22-yard field goal...
 Caught six passes for a game-high 136 yards in an overtime win vs. DAL (10/27)...
 Started and recorded a game-high 120 receiving yards on four receptions and caught one receiving touchdown at MIN (11/2).
 Became the first member of the Redskins to record five 100- yard receiving games in the first nine games of a season since Pro Football Hall of Famer Bobby Mitchell in 1962.
 Recorded four 100-yard games in a five-game span for the first time in his career...
 Started and caught four passes for 35 yards and added a two-yard rush vs. TB (11/16)...
 Caught two passes for 39 yards at SF (11/23)...
 Started and recorded 84 yards and a touchdown on five receptions (16.8 avg.) at IND (11/30)...
 Inactive vs. STL (12/7)...
 Started and caught three passes for 15 yards and added a nine-yard rush at NYG (12/14)...
 Recorded four receptions for 126 yards (31.5 avg.) in a win vs. his former team vs. PHI (12/20).
 Broke 1,000 yards on the season, becoming the fifth member of the Redskins to post 1,000 receiving yards in his first season in Washington (Bobby Mitchell in 1962, Henry Ellard in 1994, Laveranues Coles in 2003 and Santana Moss in 2005).
 Registered his sixth 100-yard receiving game, the fourth time a Redskins receiver has done so since 1960 (Bobby Mitchell, 7 in 1962 and 6 in 1963; Art Monk, 6 in 1985)...
 Caught two passes for 86 yards with a touchdown in a start vs. DAL (12/28) and became the first player in team history to post 1,100 receiving yards on fewer than 60 receptions in a single season.
 Scored on a 69-yard touchdown reception from Robert Griffin III, his fourth of the season of 50 yards or more, the most by a member since Santana Moss in 2005.
 The touchdown of 50-plus yards was Jackson’s 21st of his career, tied with Ken Burrough and Devin Hester for the sixth-most total touchdowns of 50-plus yards in the NFL since the 1970 merger.